Misty Programming Language:

 }

-If a function does not have an failure handler, it is given one by default that acts like
+If a function does not have a disruption part, it is given one by default that acts like

-When a fail statement is executed in the main part of the function body, control goes to the statements of the failure handler.
-The failure handler must either return or fail.
-If it returns, then the failure situation is over and control returns to the calling function.
-If the failure handler fails, then execution of the current function is abandoned and control passes to the failure handler of the caller.
-If there is no caller, then the actor fails.
+When a disrupt statement is executed in the main part of the function body, control goes to the statements of the disruption part.
+The disruption part must either return or disrupt.
+If it returns, then the disrupt situation is over and control returns to the calling function.
+If the disruption disrupts, then execution of the current function is abandoned and control passes to the disruption part of the caller.
+If there is no caller, then the process disrupts.

-A failure handler may not contain an inner function, but it may call another function that has an inner function.
+A disruption part may not contain an inner function, but it may call another function that has an inner function.

 Example: